3 Answers To "What Areas Need Improvement?" (Interview Question)

 Here’s the biggest secret, every great leader, let’s call it the CEO of Sprint or Facebook, will tell you that they have something that they can do better on.
 Highly experienced professionals will always admit that there is something that they can do better.

-The reason for this is because those who are driven by consistently improving know that there’s always something that they wish they be better at, even if they are already great.
+The reason for this is that those driven by consistently improving know that there’s always something that they wish they be better at, even if they are already great.

 Professional athletes are another great example of this.
 Even Serena William, the professional tennis player, will tell you that she has something she thinks she could be doing better.